Kenny Wallace: 2016–present

-Though his NASCAR driving career came to an end, he continues to race on dirt tracks in his UMPDirtCar modified.
+Though his NASCAR driving career came to an end, Wallace continues to race on dirt tracks in his UMPDirtCar modified.
 In August 2016, he ran the Stadium Super Trucks race at the Charlotte Dirt Track, driving the No. 36 Safecraft Safety Equipment truck.
 He finished eighth in the event.
+He went on to finish the season in second place behind Nick Hoffman.
+Wallace finished in fourth place back to back years in DIRTcar Summit Racing Equipment Modified Nationals in 2016 and 2017, winning one race each year with eight top-fives as well.